HI Mitigation

 The PCAP outlines Hawai‘i’s priority measures to reduce GHG emissions and achieve climate change goals in a manner that is clean, equitable, and resilient.
 The seventeen (17) priority measures detailed in the PCAP address GHG reductions from 2025 through 2050.
 These priority measures complement Hawai‘i’s existing climate policies and initiatives that mitigate emissions and were chosen based on their GHG reduction potential, high degree of implementation readiness, cost-effectiveness, and the additional community benefits they provide.

-The CCAP will be developed using the relationships and networks created during the PCAP planning phase.
+The CAP will be developed using the relationships and networks created during the PCAP planning phase.
 Community engagement will be particularly focused on ensuring disadvantaged and marginalized communities are included in planning, and that the planning process is accessible.
 Engagement will also build a broad coalition of local organizations and leaders to ensure all of our communities are represented in the engagement and planning process.

 Mitigation Strategies